These chicken teriyaki pineapple rice bowls are served in pineapple shells for a delicious dish with an impressive presentation.

 I have been taste testing my way through the Crazy Cuizine line of products.
-Recently, I tried their Teriyaki Chicken.
+I’ve made Mandarin Orange Chicken Quesadillas and, recently, I tried their Teriyaki Chicken.
 The package includes fully cooked grilled pieces of chicken and teriyaki sauce.

 I thought this would be a great base for my chicken teriyaki pineapple bowls.
 The package also comes with a lot of sauce, so I was able to add vegetables and pineapples to my chicken teriyaki as well.

 I also really wanted to incorporate the pineapple flavor throughout, so the cooked rice is mixed with a little bit of pineapple juice and I also added pineapple juice to the teriyaki sauce.

 One of my husband’s favorite dishes is chicken teriyaki so he was so excited when I made him these chicken teriyaki pineapple bowls.